Diquark Induced Short-Range Nucleon-Nucleon Correlations \& the EMC Effect: Conclusions

 \section{Conclusions}

-Diquark formation across a pair of nucleons is proposed as the cause of the structure function distortions of the EMC effect at the quark and gluon level of QCD.
-The quark-quark QCD potential is attractive in the $\overline{3}_C$ channel of $\rm SU(3)_{C}$ and forms a bound state.
+Diquark creation across nucleons is proposed as the underlying QCD physics of nucleon-nucleon short-range correlations.
+In addition, scalar $[ud]$ diquark formation is proposed to be the dominant QCD-level physics responsible for short-range NN correlation model explanation of the EMC effect.
+The short-range quark-quark QCD potential is attractive in the $\overline{3}_C$ channel of $\rm SU(3)_{C}$ and forms a bound state.
 The binding energy of the scalar isospin singlet $[ud]$ diquark is $148 ~\pm 9 ~ \rm MeV$ making it a highly energetically favorable bond.
-Nucleon-nucleon separation distances sufficient for diquark formation are phenomenologically estimated from the Fermi momentum scale, found to be $d_{\rm N-N}\lesssim 0.79~\rm fm$ between neighboring nucleons.
+Nucleon-nucleon separation distances sufficient for diquark formation are phenomenologically estimated from the Fermi momentum scale, proposed to be $d_{\rm NN}\geq 0.79~\rm fm$ between neighboring nucleons.

 The strength of the EMC effect in this model increases with increasing $A$ as any two nucleons in close enough proximity to sense the attractive $\rm SU(3)_C$ quark-quark potential will form a color anti-triplet.
 The EMC effect strength increase with $A$ has been measured \cite{Schmidt:2020kcl}.